Aorta3698/catalan_toolbox/README.md

 # Goals
-There are 4 goals that I'd like to achieve:
+These are the goals that I'd like to achieve:

 - Conversion between tree to other well-known (generalized) Catalan structures in ideally linear time.